Introduction

 • Sopports 3 zone Yamaha style cymbals (e.g. PCY150S).

 • SysEx support.
-MegaDrum can be controlled from a computer.
+MegaDrum can be configured from a PC using MegaDrum Manager FX.

 • Can save 2 or 4 configs and 7 or 13 Drum Maps (depending on the MCU type).